-Individual: The most important element of OB.
-OB studies the behavioural of individual (or in a group) and the various factors influencing the behavior and its effects on organization.
+People as an Individual: The most important element of OB.
+OB studies the behaviour of individual in a group as well as in the organization.
+It briefs about various factors influencing the behavior and their effects on organization.

-Group: Group can be formal, informal, small, large, official, unofficial in nature.
+People as in Group: Group can be formal, informal, small, large, official, and unofficial in nature.
 Group is dynamic ever changing in nature.